ccampo133/akka_streams_vs_rx_reactor/README.md

 Here we are creating a range from -10 to 10 and then multiple each item by itself and then dividing the result by the element itself again thus yielding the same number that we started with, with the exception of 0 that will blow up with `div by 0` exception, which is the whole point.
-Great.
+Great!
 In our `subscribe` we now have two lambdas, one that handles data emissions and simply prints them out and the other handles the error signal (remember there can only be one since it's terminal) if it happens.